- Diecast brands

-The first subject to be produced by Vintage Motor Brands, as they will be known, will be what is, in many people’s eyes, the most significant Triumph of all: the 1959 Triumph Bonneville; in this case the early Tangerine Dream version.
+The first subject that has been produced by Vintage Motor Brands is what is, in many people’s eyes, the most significant Triumph of all: the 1959 Triumph Bonneville; in this case the early Tangerine Dream version.

 THE 1959 TANGERINE DREAM

 The Triumph Bonneville can rightly lay claim to being perhaps the most famous motorcycle of all time.